If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 3. Invest in a General Shoe Cleaning Kit

 For heavy-duty cleaning, there’s only one shoe cleaning kit worth mentioning.
 The Jason Markk Essential Shoe Cleaning Kit includes a foaming Premium Shoe Cleaner and a wooden handle brush for easy application.
 The product is safe to use on all colors and materials including leather, suede, nubuck, canvas, nylon, cotton mesh and more.
-While there are better products for spot cleaning white sneakers, when it comes to regular maintenance, you’ll want this shoe kit.
+While there are better products for spot cleaning white sneakers, when it comes to regular maintenance, you’ll never have to Google “how to clean white shoes” ever again.

 Someone steps on your shoe.
 You accidentally stub a toe.
 Junk falls on your white sneaker.
 It happens.
 Rather than letting those white sneakers look dirty, you can quickly fix them on the go.
 So many companies have white sneaker wipes that can fit into a messenger bag or jacket pocket.

 Part of the BootRescue family of products, SneakerRescue is made with an all-natural formula that cleans canvas, leather and suede sneakers (and shoes of all kinds and colors).
-The small resealable pack contains 15 textured wipes.
+The small resealable pack contains 15 textured wipes as an excellent, super-efficient way how to clean white sneakers no matter where you are.

 For leathers or suede sneakers, use a cleaning wipe and address the dirt right when it happens.
 Tight Wipes Sneaker and Shoe Cleaner are pre-moistened sneaker wipes that restore your shoes to their original condition.
 They’re safe on apparel, safe on hands and don’t make a mess.